Pewillia/fgpa-apgf/samples/help/en-CA.md

 To save the configuration file once finished, click on the diskette icon ![](diskette.png) .

-By default 3 templates that contain default values for most settings are available when creating a  configuration file.
-Select either config-authorA, config-AuthorB or config-full template.
+By default 3 templates that contain default values for your organization when creating a configuration file are listed.
+Select either the config-authorA, config-AuthorB or config-full template.

-A standard text search is used on the string entered.

 You can change the language of this application by selecting the language at the right upper corner using the pull down list.